-Julie is an associate of the firm specialising in commercial property law.
+Julie is a senior associate of the firm specialising in commercial property law.

 Julie joined Stephensons as a graduate clerk in 2004 before accepting a training contract with the firm in 2005.
 Upon qualifying as a solicitor in September 2007 Julie joined the commercial property department.